-Howard Herskowitz convinced his father Aaron to tell his story despite his dad’s resistance to revisiting those nightmarish memories.
-When Aaron was seventy-five years old, Howard and his brother Louis accompanied their parents to their hometown Bilke for the first time since the end of World War II.
-Howard documented Aaron’s story both on film and paper, capturing all the dramatic elements of Aaron’s Revenge.
-Howard Herskowitz’s upbringing by two Jewish Holocaust survivors fostered a life-long interest in history, with an especially passionate curiosity about the lack of armed Jewish resistance during World War II.
+Howard Herskowitz convinced his father, Aaron, to tell his story despite his dad’s resistance to revisiting those nightmarish memories.
+When Aaron was seventy-five years old, Howard and his brother Louis persuaded their parents to travel back with them to their hometown Bilky in eastern Europe for the first time since the end of World War II.
+During that trip, Howard began documenting Aaron’s story on video, capturing many dramatic elements of Aaron’s Revenge.
+That was when Howard first realized he had an important book to write about his father’s incredible experience during World War II.
+Howard continued documenting this incredible story during private video interviews with his father during the 1990s.
+Howard developed an especially passionate curiosity about the lack of armed Jewish resistance during World War II.
 When Howard became a lawyer, he always maintained an empathy for the innocent underdog he has represented in conflicts against seemingly insurmountable odds.

 The Modest Hero

 Aaron never boasted about his heroic feats, but as his father’s tale unfolded, Howard began to understand the untold truth kept virtually secret for decades until now.
 The Jews did not have political leaders in Europe.
-The Jewish leaders were the orthodox community rabbis, and their ancient beliefs against organized resistance and against emigration to Palestine (the Jews must wait for the “Messiah” to descend from the heavens to lead them to the Promised Land) played an unwitting role in the murder of so many Jews.
-Aaron’s stories became even more important as his own truth came out: He defied the rabbis and delivered a measure of justice to his former tormentors, and on behalf of those millions of Jews who perished throughout Europe.
+The Jewish leaders were the orthodox community rabbis, and their ancient beliefs against organized resistance and against immigration to Palestine (the Jews must wait for the “Messiah” to descend from the heavens to lead them to the Promised Land) played an unwitting role in the murder of so many Jews.
+Aaron’s stories became even more important as his own truth came out: He defied the rabbis and delivered a measure of justice to his former persecutors, and on behalf of those millions of Jews who perished throughout Europe.
 It is in the small town of Gerjen that Howard’s question is finally answered.